-The Cringiest Buzzwords to Delete from Your Resume Immediately
+The Worst Resume Buzzwords to Delete Immediately

 Your resume isn't a history book.
 Clean out old details to show you have the skills for big jobs right now.